solunian/celeste-savefiles/README.md

 # Celeste Save Files :strawberry:

 What a great game!
 This is just to sync my save files from my desktop to my laptop.
-I'm using the itch.io version btw.
+I'm using the itch.io version by the way.
 I got this idea from Spencer at the [Outernet](https://github.com/hackclub/outernet)!

 ![game progress](game_progress.png)
-> game progress as of *2023-09-23*
+> game progress as of *2023-09-24 in `0.celeste`*

 ## Where is the Saves directory?

 - Mac directory: `~/Library/Application Support/Celeste/Saves`
-- Winddows directory: `<where-you-put-it>/Celeste/Saves`
+- Windows directory: `<where-you-put-it>/Celeste/Saves`

 ## Quickly Save and Update